-Report of the Secretary & Committees
+8. Report of Secretary & Committees

+8.a.
 Proactive Code Enforcement

 Ms. Dang said that zoning staff will be resuming proactive code enforcement in November.
 We will have a report to share beginning in December.
 They will be in the Chicago Avenue area this month.